tiffgerst/cosmwasm-book/src/cross-contract/working-with-time.md

 every distributed system, it is not easy to synchronize the clocks of all the nodes.

-However, there is the notion of a time that is even monotonic - which means that it should never go "backward" between executions.
-Also, what is important is - time is always unique throughout the whole transaction - and even the entire block, which is built of multiple transactions.
+However, there is the notion of a time that is monotonic - which means that it should never go "backward" between executions.
+Also, what is important is - time is always unique throughout the whole transaction - and even the entire block, which is made up of multiple transactions.

 The time is encoded in the [`Env`](https://docs.rs/cosmwasm-std/1.2.4/cosmwasm_std/struct.Env.html)